zerotier/ZeroTierOne/doc/MANUAL.md

 ZeroTier is a smart Ethernet switch for planet Earth.

-When the world is a single data center VPN, SDN, SD-WAN, and application peer to peer networking converge.
-The vast byzantine complexity of managing all these systems independently largely disappears.
-We've re-thought networking from first principles to deliver the flat end-to-end simplicity of the original pre-NAT pre-mobility Internet but in a way that meets the security, privacy, and mobility requirements of the 21st century.
+We've re-thought networking from first principles to deliver the flat end-to-end simplicity of the original pre-NAT pre-mobility Internet in a way that meets the security and mobility requirements of the 21st century.
+ZeroTier transforms the world into a unified modern data center where VPN, SDN, SD-WAN, and application peer to peer networking converge and where the distinction between the cloud and the endpoint largely disappears.
+All the complexity of managing these networking aspects as disparate systems is replaced by the simplicity of a single virtual cloud.

+At first some users struggle with this paradigm, finding it difficult to forget the fragmentation and complexity that has accreted around networking over the past decade or two.
+We urge skeptical users to just try it and see how many networking acronyms vanish before their eyes.

+Unlike most networking products it won't take you hours, days, or weeks to test or deploy ZeroTier.
+Most of the time everything just works with zero configuration, and most users with some level of TCP/IP knowledge can get up and running in minutes.
+More advanced features like rules, micro-segmentation, capability based security credentials, network monitoring, and clustering are available but you don't need to worry about them until they're needed.

-This guide is written for users with at least an intermediate understanding of topics like Ethernet and TCP/IP networking.
-It explains ZeroTier's design and use in considerable detail.
-Most users with sufficient IT expertise to configure a router or firewall will *not* need this guide to deploy ZeroTier for simple use cases.
-Indeed we've built a substantial user base prior to its publication.
+The first section (2) of this guide explains ZeroTier's design and operation in detail and is written for users with at least an intermediate knowledge of topics like TCP/IP and Ethernet networking.
+Reading and understanding everything in it is not mandatory but we've written it as a deep technical dive as serious IT users typically like to understand the systems they deploy and use.
+Sections 3 and 4 deal more concretely with the ZeroTier One endpoint service software and how to deploy for common use cases.

-So before reading all this you might want to just try installing ZeroTier on a few things and creating a network.
-Come back when you want to understand what's happening or when you need to make use of more advanced features like rules, capabilities, federation, or clustering.

 ## **2.** How it Works <a name="2"></a>

-This section explains how ZeroTier's network hypervisor works.
-It's not required reading to operate ZeroTier for all but the most advanced deployments, but understanding how things work is always helpful if you ever need to troubleshoot anything.

-ZeroTier is comprised of two closely coupled but conceptually distinct layers [in the OSI model](https://en.wikipedia.org/wiki/OSI_model) sense: a virtual "wire" layer called VL1 that moves data around and a virtual switched Ethernet layer called VL2 to provide devices and apps with a familiar interface.
-Since almost any protocol can be carried over Ethernet, emulating standard Ethernet behavior maximizes versatility.
+ZeroTier is comprised of two closely coupled but conceptually distinct layers [in the OSI model](https://en.wikipedia.org/wiki/OSI_model) sense: a virtual "wire" layer called VL1 that carries data and a virtual switched Ethernet layer called VL2 to provide devices and apps with a familiar communication paradigm.

 ### **2.1.** VL1: The ZeroTier Peer to Peer Network